jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/module3/lab1.rst

   |image2|

-.. note:: Module2 we installed the DO package, and we can see that installed now
+..
+Note:: Module2 we installed the DO package, and we can see that installed now

 Task |labmodule|\.\ |labnum|\.3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~